Lightning-AI/pytorch-lightning/docs/source/tuning/profiler_basic.rst

     trainer = Trainer(callbacks=[DeviceStatsMonitor()])

-CPU metrics will be tracked by default regardless of the accelerator used.
-To disable logging CPU metrics, you can specify ``DeviceStatsMonitor(cpu_stats=False)``.
+CPU metrics will be tracked by default on the CPU accelerator.
+To enable it for other accelerators set ``DeviceStatsMonitor(cpu_stats=True)``.
+To disable logging
+CPU metrics, you can specify ``DeviceStatsMonitor(cpu_stats=False)``.